We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Many frozen or prepackaged meals and snacks are processed foods.
 They offer little nutritional value and tend to be high in calories, salt, fat, and sugar.

-In particular, processed foods often contain high amounts of trans fats, which can reduce testosterone levels and impair testicular function, according to the results of a 2017 study.
+In particular, processed foods often contain high amounts of trans fats, which can reduce testosterone levels and impair testicular function, according to the results of a

 Canned or plastic-packaged foods